Section 4730.203 | Delegation of administration of drug.

 (C) A physician assistant may delegate administration of a drug only if all of the following conditions are met:

-(1) The physician assistant has been granted physician-delegated prescriptive authority and is authorized to prescribe the drug.
+(1) The physician assistant has been granted physician-delegated prescriptive authority.

 (D) A person not otherwise authorized to administer a drug or perform a specific task may do so in accordance with a physician assistant's delegation under this section.